and stop incontinence

 As with any medical treatment, results may vary.* Some patients report an improvement in bladder control after one treatment with Emsella.¹ However, for most patients, the average treatment plan includes 6 treatments in total, with two sessions held weekly, for 3 weeks.
 Research shows that 95% of patients who followed the average protocol reported an improvement in quality of life after just 3 weeks of Emsella, and that two thirds of the patients completely eliminated or reduced their need for pads to catch leakage. ¹*

 Emsella cost varies per patient, depending on the amount of sessions scheduled in their treatment protocol.
-During your complimentary consultation with Julia Edelman MD, Emsella prices will be discussed in detail.
+During your consultation with Julia Edelman MD, Emsella prices will be discussed in detail.
 If this treatment is right for you, we will help you customize a treatment plan that both meets your needs and matches your budget.

 EMSELLA NEAR ME

 Julia Edelman MD is the premier provider of Emsella treatments in Southern Massachusetts.
 Discerning patients appreciate the experience and expertise in female health and wellness they receive from Dr. Julia Edelman, a renowned gynecologist and certified menopause specialist, and trusted authority in gynecological medicine.
-Schedule a complimentary consultation with Julia Edelman MD today to discover if Emsella is the ideal, non-surgical solution for you by contacting Julia Edelman MD online or calling (508) 947-0800.
+Schedule a consultation with Julia Edelman MD today to discover if Emsella is the ideal, non-surgical solution for you by contacting Julia Edelman MD online or calling (508) 947-0800.

 ¹ Berenholz J., MD, Sims T., MD, Botros G., MD.
 HIFEM Technology Can Improve Quality of Life of Incontinent Patients.
 The Laser Vaginal Rejuvenation Institute Of Michigan.